topxeq/blockix/README.md

 # blockix
 Another script language written in Golang.
 Fast and flexible for WEB page templating and other purposes.
+Embeddable.